Leaflet/Leaflet/docs/download.md

 </script>
 ```

-- [**`modulepreload`**](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/modulepreload): Preloads the module before it is needed, reducing load time and ensuring scripts are ready when the page starts executing JavaScript.
-- [**`importmap`**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap): Allows defining module specifiers (`import` paths) in the browser without relying on a bundler.
+A [**`importmap`**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) allows defining module specifiers (`import` paths) in the browser without relying on a bundler.
 It enables the use of named imports directly from a CDN or local files, making module resolution more flexible and readable.

 Then, in your script, import the needed Leaflet Classes as follows: